jake-knerr/chess/README.md

 ### Media & Container Queries

+#### Media queries are defined at the bottom of a component's styles.

+> Why?
+Media queries are used to change styles based on the device's screen size.
+By defining them at the bottom of a component's styles, it is easier to see how the component's styles change based on the screen size.

-#### Media break-points are defined at the bottom of a component's styles.
-Use a mobile-first strategy by writing break-points in ascending `min-width:` order.
+#### Use a mobile-first strategy for media break-points by writing break-points in ascending `min-width:` order.

 Logical break-points are `640px` `768px` `1024px` `1280px` and `1440px`.